AI-Assisted Cash-Flow Scenario Coaching for Small Teams

 Suggested Workflow

-3. For each scenario, list top risks and concrete actions for the next 7 days.
+3. Turn scenarios into actions For each scenario, generate the top risks, trigger thresholds, and concrete decisions for the next 7 to 14 days.

-This creates a repeatable rhythm without requiring a full finance team.
+This creates a repeatable rhythm without requiring a full finance team, but it still depends on disciplined human review.

 Implementation Blueprint